paxdotdev/pax/README.md

 <img src="multi-device-placeholder.png" alt="Two separate rendition wherein a phone, a tablet, and a laptop each display a nebula">

-Pax _snaps on_ to any Rust codebase to build highly declarative, expressive, and performant graphics, animations, and GUIs.
-One day, Pax will support _host languages_ beyond Rust.
+Pax _snaps on_ to a Rust codebase to create highly declarative, expressive, and performant graphics, animations, and GUIs.

 #### Low-level, fast, and universal